chetstone/react-native-palette/README.md

 # react-native-palette

-An React-Native library which on Android, wraps the [Android Pallete Class](https://developer.android.com/reference/android/support/v7/graphics/Palette.html) to pick colors from an image.
+A React-Native library which on Android, wraps the [Android Pallete Class](https://developer.android.com/reference/android/support/v7/graphics/Palette.html) to pick colors from an image.
 On iOS, it uses code from [react-native-color-grabber](https://github.com/bsudekum/react-native-color-grabber).

+ A small example app is included.

+## iOS10 Compatability Warning
+**This code currently fails on iOS10 devices if built with an iOS10 SDK.** See [this issue](https://github.com/bsudekum/react-native-color-grabber/issues/2).
+Note that in `react-native-color-grabber` the component returns wrong results, but in this API an error is returned.

+The easiest workaround is to build on XCode 7.
+That build will work on iOS10 devices.

 ## Getting started

 `$ npm install react-native-palette --save`

-### Mostly automatic installation for Android
+### Mostly automatic installation for Android and iOS

 `$ react-native link react-native-palette`
-(iOS currently requires manual installation.)

-Includes a small example app.

 ### Manual installation